Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

 #### Caching a Data Frame
-At this point, we do understand the flow of Spark code.
+At this point, we understand the flow of Spark code.
 Also, we are familier with the concept of **Lazy Evaluation** and **Action**.
 Spark doesn't load any data from the disk unless an Action requires that data.
-What this means is even if same spark dataframe might be called for an action 100 times, Spark would consider all 100 actions as different.
-So, there there could be huge gain if we somehow load this dataframe in our Cache Memory ( Fastest memory in CPU ), then imagine how fast our code would become.
+What this means is even if a same spark dataframe might be called for an action 100 times, Spark would consider all 100 actions as different.
+So, there there could be huge gain if we can somehow load this dataframe in our Cache Memory ( Fastest memory in CPU ), then imagine how fast our code would become.

 This can be achieved by Caching that dataframe in the spark cluster by using cache() command.
 For a successful cache operation , a action command such as count , show must follow a cache command